servicefractal/ovs/docs/docker_networking.rst

 With OVS being run as a container, it needs some privileges to access network and system resources.
 In Docker, this is controlled by providing `"Capability" <https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities>`_ permissions to the running container.
 For OVS to work, Capabilities such as ``"SYS_MODULE"``, ``"NET_ADMIN"`` and ``"SYS_NICE"`` are required.

+A very useful picture to understand Capabilities is available at https://twitter.com/b0rk/status/1217168566556004352/photo/1

 .. code-block:: text

     Capability Key       Capability Description